Find-A-Friend Youth Program

 Find-A-Friend’s Mission: Is to deter youth ages 6-18 from adjudication or further court involvement by improving behavior, enhancing academic achievements, and building positive relationships within the community.

-There are four pieces to this program:
+There are two pieces to this program:

 The JCPC Interpersonal Skills

 Provides weekly group sessions with structure and guidance for identifying problems or issues with youth.
 The youth served (at-risk & law enforcement involved) generally ages 9-17 get the tools to strengthen their social skills, modify behavior, and improve relationships at home/school/community, avoiding any or further court involvement.
 The group sessions and workshops provide educational, recreational, and cultural activities applied with life skills lessons to help youth achieve their short and long term goals.